rabbitmq/rabbitmq-website/site/upgrade.md

 ## <a id="rabbitmq-erlang-version-requirement" class="anchor" href="#rabbitmq-erlang-version-requirement">Erlang Version Requirements</a>

-We recommended that you upgrade Erlang together with RabbitMQ.
+We recommend that you upgrade Erlang together with RabbitMQ.
 Please refer to the [Erlang Version Requirements](/which-erlang.html) guide.